 As a parent, there are a number of things you can do to help.
 You don't need to understand the technology; you just need to help your child understand the risks.

 What can I do as a parent?

-Start young - talk to your child as early as possible.
-Our research shows children in primary school are already experiencing cyberbullying or involved in inappropriate online gaming.
+Start young: Talk to your child as early as possible.
+Local and national research shows children in primary school are already experiencing cyberbullying or involved in inappropriate online gaming.

-Attend an e-safety session at your child's school, if that’s available – get involved with the e-safety education that they offer.
+Attend an online safety session at your child's school, if available: Get involved with the online safety education that they offer.